rocky-linux/documentation/docs/guides/web/nginx-multisite.md

 #}
 ```

-Personally, if you're a beginner, you might want to keep the commented code around for reference, and that goes for the example HTTPS code that's already commented out further down in the file.
+If you're a beginner, you might want to keep the commented code around for reference, and that goes for the example HTTPS code that's already commented out further down in the file.

 Save and close the file, then restart the server with: